Anxiety: a Message from your Body

 Understanding Anxiety Through Body Sensations

 Anxiety is deeply rooted in the body.
-You might notice your heart pounding, muscles tightening, stomach churning, or a sense of breathlessness.
-These sensations are your body’s way of preparing you for perceived danger, activating the fight-or-flight response.
+You might notice your heart pounding, muscles tightening, stomach churning, or breathlessness.
+These sensations are our body’s way of preparing us for perceived danger, activating the fight-or-flight response.

-Gestalt therapy focuses on the present moment and your whole experience, including thoughts, feelings, and bodily sensations.
-It can invite you to explore anxiety by:
+Gestalt focuses on the present moment and our whole experience, including thoughts, feelings, and bodily sensations.
+Anxiety can be explored by:

-Noticing where anxiety shows up in your body
+Noticing where it shows up in your body

-Describing the sensations and working with the body to ease them
+Describing the sensations and working with the body to soften them

-Exploring what these sensations might be connected to
+Exploring what the sensations might be connected to

-When experiencing anxiety, grounding yourself in your body can bring relief.
+When experiencing anxiety, grounding yourself in the body can bring relief.
 Practical ways to do this are: Body Scan, Mindful Breathing, and Gentle Movement.
-These techniques encourage listening to your body and help you respond to anxiety with curiosity instead of
+These techniques encourage listening to your body and help respond with curiosity instead of

 fear.
 Being more aware of your body helps you recognize the signals when they first happen and respond before they escalate.